Break the Safe: Round 1

-The teams sit at podiums that are split down the middle, allowing each contestant to be pushed forward or backward by pneumatics, and the three in the left positions are pushed back to start the round.
+The teams stand at podiums that are split down the middle, allowing each contestant to be pushed forward or backward by pneumatics, and the three in the left positions are pushed back to start the round.
 The host asks 12 questions on the buzzer, each of which has two correct answers.
-When a team buzzes-in, the partner in front must give one answer first, followed by the one in back.
-If both answers are correct, the team wins £1,000; if not, either of the other teams may buzz-in.
+Only the contestants in front may buzz-in; once a contestant does so, they must give one answer and their partner in back must then give the other.
+If both answers are correct, the team wins £1,000; if not, the host begins re-reading the question and either of the other teams may buzz-in.
 A second miss results in the question being discarded.
+Contestants may buzz-in at any time, but must answer based only on whatever information the host has read to that point.

 After the 12 questions have been asked, the contestants' positions are reversed and the host asks a second set of 12 questions worth £2,000 each.
 The round ends after this set, the lowest-scoring team is eliminated with no winnings, and the totals of the remaining two teams are put into the safe.
 A maximum of £36,000 can be accumulated in this round by the two teams that advance.

 Round 2

 The scores are reset to zero, and each team chooses one of its members to be pushed back.
-The host asks one question to each team, starting with the one that brought more money through from Round 1.
+The host asks one question to each team, starting with the one that brought less money through from Round 1.
 After hearing a question, the teammate in front may either answer it immediately, or pass it to their partner for double value without being able to see if the partner knows the answer.

 Three pairs of questions are played, worth £2,000/£4,000, £4,000/£8,000, and £6,000/£12,000.
 The team members' positions are reversed for the second pair, while each team again chooses who will move forward or back for the third.

 After all six questions have been asked, the team with the lower total is eliminated with no winnings, and the higher-scoring team's money is added to the safe.
 A team can accumulate up to £24,000 in this round.
 The Thunderball draw is then held.

 Round 3

 The team is asked four questions, but each member may only answer two of them.
-Before each question, the host gives a cryptic clue about it and the team decides who will answer.
+Before each question, the host names a category and the team decides who will answer.
 Each correct answer allows the team to either add £10,000 to the safe or expand their "window of opportunity" to open it by one second.
 The team starts with a window of one second; depending on the number of correct answers and extra seconds taken, it can become as long as five seconds.
-The maximum potential prize in the safe is £100,000, obtained by accumulating the maximum in Rounds 1 and 2, answering all four questions correctly, and taking the money on each.
+The team can accumulate up to £40,000 in this round by answering every question correctly and taking the money on each.